Passage #2 – Genesis 3:1-24 - Part 2

-In Genesis 3:1-6, the Bible describes how Eve succumbed to temptation and disobeyed God's command not to eat of the fruit of the tree of the knowledge of good and evil.
-The result of this sin was Adam and Eve's separation from God and eventual death as well as the decline and destruction of the creation (which would be fully destroyed by the world-wide flood in Noah's day).
+In Genesis 3:1-6, the Bible describes how Eve succumbed to temptation and disobeyed God's command to not eat of the fruit of the tree of the knowledge of good and evil.
+The result of this sin was Adam and Eve's separation from God and eventual death as well as the decline and destruction of the creation (which would be fully destroyed by the worldwide flood in Noah's day).

 The Consequences of Sin — Genesis 3:7-24

 Genesis records, in sequence, the consequences and events that took place after the disobedience of Adam and Eve:

 Then the eyes of both of them were opened, and they knew that they were naked;

 They knew from experience (they tasted the fruit) the knowledge of good and evil.
 They had experienced good and now they were experiencing evil.
 Their experience of evil began with the shame that comes from knowingly disobeying God.

 We wonder why their nakedness was the focal point of their shame, since their sin was not sexual in nature.
 One explanation is that they understood that as "head" of the human race, they had corrupted future generations by their sin.
 Their reproductive organs, which symbolized the future of humanity, became a visual reminder of their sin and its consequences.
 Another idea is that they realized that they could not hide their sin and their nakedness was a confirmation of this.

 Either way, the Bible says that they felt embarrassment and shame for having done wrong.

 …and they sewed fig leaves together and made themselves loin coverings.

 - Genesis 3:7b